Looking for Carvertise reviews? You’re in the right place! Read on to learn more about Carvertise!

 Each campaign though can be as short as two months or go on longer for 6 months.
 If you do the math, you can expect to earn an average of $100 every month.

-For the duration of your campaign, you’ll get your payment at the beginning of each month using direct deposit.
+For the duration of your campaign, you’ll get your payment at the beginning of each month.
+Carvertise pays via direct deposit.

 Carvertise vs Wrapify?

 Wrapify, on the other hand, operates closer to the way Lyft and Uber do: you get notifications on your app of available campaigns in your area, and so you get to select which one you want to work with.
-In short, you have more control on the ads and brands to go on your car with Wrapify compared to Carvertise.
+That means you have more control on the ads and brands to go on your car with Wrapify compared to Carvertise.

-Now that we’ve looked at how Carvertise compares with its strongest competitor, these are the good points I’ve found with the company:
+Now that we’ve looked at how Carvertise works and compares with its strongest competitor, let’s take a look at the good points I’ve learned about the company.

 - It’s a good way for those starting in this gig who doesn’t mind much of the decision-making being done by someone else.
 With Wrapify, it’s the driver who makes the choice from a selection of campaigns available.
 Carvertise makes this part simpler for you by offering you only the ad campaign that matches your driving habits, and it’s all up to you to say yes or no.